Article • 27 min read

 3. Personalize the interaction

 Saying the customer’s name and introducing yourself can be powerful when de-escalating a stressful interaction.
-It creates a human connection and serves as a reminder that you’re real people instead of faceless, nameless voices.
+It creates a human connection and reminds them you’re a real person instead of a faceless, nameless voice.

 Here are examples of how to provide personalized customer service: